 Mental health is another fundamental issue that can serve as a barrier to escaping poverty.
 It can affect every aspect of a person's life, and make the struggle to survive even more difficult.
-Survey participants for this study listed mental health services as one of the most important services needed to achieve their goals and dreams.
+Survey participants for this study listed mental health services as one of the most The Oregon Health Plan mandate that employers provide health insurance to their workers will not be implemented as originally planned. important services needed to achieve their goals and dreams.
 Experts from all fields agreed that mental health problems are a significant barrier to moving people out of poverty.